Deeksha-Pandit/EVA4-S14/Final/README.md

 :paw_prints: Each of us did the above processes and created zipped files of around 250MB each (This took me 4.5 hours to generate)

+:paw_prints: After all the above processes we merged all the zip files and created one common dataset containg 400K images of each kind for each of us to use :thumbsup: